jlcrawford/starter-academic/content/authors/admin/_index.md

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---
 I am a postdoctoral fellow in the department of Psychology at Brandeis University.
-My research uses multi-method approaches (e.g., daily life sampling, behavioral tasks, neuroimaging) to study cognitive and motivational changes across the adult life span and in Alzheimer's disease.
+My research uses multi-method approaches (e.g., daily life sampling, behavioral tasks,  multimodal neuroimaging) to study cognitive, affective, and motivational changes across the adult life span and in Alzheimer's disease.

+I will be launching my lab at the Center for Vital Longevity at UT Dallas in August 2026!
+I will be recruiting a lab manager to start in the fall and will be accepting applications for Ph.D. students to start fall 2027.

 In addition to my work, I enjoy training for triathlons, baking and cooking, and spending time with friends and family.